daviddawson/uberany/README.md

 * Clojure (v 2.5.3)

 ## Deployment
 The git repo is *ALWAYS* checked out to the /home/project directory in the Container.
-It does **NOT** use the repo name as a directory.
-Restarting an existing container will re-start the project - it will NOT re-clone the git repo unless you delete the /home/project directory before the restart.
+It does not use the repo name as a directory.
+Restarting an existing container will re-start the project - it will not re-clone or re-run the build.sh file from the git repo unless you delete the */home/project* directory before the restart.

 ## Build.sh